Single sign-on for enterprise workspaces

 Once you set up SSO, all members authenticate through SSO, and 2FA is handled at your identity provider (IdP) level before anyone reaches Base44.

-Each individual member can optionally set up additional 2FA in their [Base44 account settings](/documentation/account-and-billing/managing-your-account), but there is no workspace-level 2FA enforcement.
+Each individual member can optionally set up additional 2FA in their [Base44 account settings](/documentation/account-and-billing/managing-your-account).
+Base44 does not enforce 2FA at the workspace level, but you can [require SSO for all workspace members](#require-sso-for-all-workspace-members) so everyone signs in through your identity provider, where your organization's 2FA and other security policies apply.
 For enterprise deployments, 2FA is typically managed and enforced by your identity provider.

 ## FAQs